 Figure 1.
 Typical parylene deposition process, illustrated with parylene N.

 Parylene Chemical Structure-Property Relationships

 The chemical structures for the starting materials for the five most common types of parylene are shown in Figure 2 below.
 The dimer types vary by the number and type of halogen, either chlorine (Cl) or fluorine (F), as added to the parylene N dimer.
-Parylene C has one chlorine replace an aryl hydrogen on each ring.
+Parylene C has one chlorine that replace an aryl hydrogen on each ring.
 Parylene D has two chlorines that replace two aryl hydrogens on each ring.
-Parylene F (VT-4) has fluorines that replace all of the aryl hydrogens.
+Parylene F has fluorines that replace all of the aryl hydrogens.
 Parylene AF-4 has fluorines that replace all of the aliphatic hydrogens.

-The chlorinated parylenes C and D are better moisture, chemical, and gas barriers than the N, VT-4, and AF-4 variants.
+The chlorinated parylenes C and D are better moisture, chemical, and gas barriers than the N, F, and AF-4 variants.
 Parylene D has slightly higher thermal resistance than C, but is much more difficult to deposit due to D’s very high sticking coefficient.

 The deposition processes of parylene types are affected by their chemical composition.
-N and VT-4 deposits much slower than C and D. D deposits faster than C, but it can be harder to control D’s coating uniformity and dispersion within the deposition chamber.
+N and F deposits much slower than C and D. D deposits faster than C, but it can be harder to control D’s coating uniformity and dispersion within the deposition chamber.
 AF-4 is particularly suited to high temperature and outdoor applications where the product may experience extended UV exposure, but it’s much more limited due to the cost of its starting material and limited availability.
 Additionally, the deposition is slow and may require the deposition chamber to be below room temperature to improve the coating process efficiency.

 Adhesion Promoters for Parylene Coatings